 - Early defibrillation often makes the difference between long-term disability and functional recovery.
 If defibrillation is delivered promptly, survival rates as high as 75% have been reported.

-- Death and disability after successful resuscitation correlate with the degree of central nervous system damage occurring during the event.
+- Death and disability after successful resuscitation correlate with the degree of central nervous system damage occurring during the event due to anoxia.

 - VF that occurs within the first 48 hours of the onset of acute MI has no bearing on prognosis, but VF that occurs more than 48 hours after acute MI is associated with a high rate of recurrence and a poorer prognosis.